Accessibility is the Ultimate Usability Test

 There’s no escaping the fact that if your customers can’t find what they’re looking for, complete transactions, read and/or engage with the copy you’ve crafted so carefully, your digital assets could be driving them away instead of drawing them in.
-Both accessibility and usability testing can give you cues to make your online experience work for your customers and business, but what’s most important?
+Both accessibility and usability testing can give you cues to make your online experience work for your customers and your business, but what’s most important?

-You may think you’ve been considering your customers when designing your website and other digital assets, but chances are you’ve forgotten a few who have different abilities and constraints than you have.
-If so, you may be losing them at hello, or at least making things very difficult.
+You may think that you’ve been considering all of your customers when designing your website and other digital assets, but chances are you’ve forgotten a few who have different abilities and constraints.
+If so, you may be losing them at hello, or at least making things unnecessarily difficult for them.

 According to the World Bank Group Disability and Inclusion Overview, “One billion people, or 15% of the world’s population, experience some form of disability, and disability prevalence is higher for developing countries.
 One-fifth of the estimated global total, or between 110 million and 190 million people, experience significant disabilities.”

 What happens when you shortcut usability testing and inclusive design?

 Let’s think about something simple.
 How many of us refuse to ask for directions when we’re lost?
 The same thing happens when our websites and other digital assets fail to accommodate how our customers think, navigate, and process our content and assets.
-More often than not, people just click away when they get frustrated, and find a company that took the care to provide clarity, accessibility, signals and functional options.
+More often than not, people just click away when they get frustrated and then proceed to find a company that took the care to provide clarity, accessibility, signals and functional options.